sravani-jakkula/GDP-Project/readme.md

 Added libraries required for me to start my work.

-# working on Ideas
+### Analyzing the idea and exploring about the features

-I proposed few ideas of developing the UI .
+I proposed few views for developing the UI and knowing about the features needed for our website.